pitkajuh/libreMCM/README.md

 # libreMCM

-libreMCM (libre Multi Compartment Modelling) aims to be a free (free as in freedom) software replacement for Ecolego modelling software.
+libreMCM (libre Multi Compartment Modelling) aims to be a free (free as in freedom) software replacement for Ecolego modelling software, which used e.g. radioecological risk assessment.